Subdural empyema (SDE) is uncommon, but nonetheless can account for a significant number of intracranial infections.

-Subdural empyemas account for approximately 20 - 33% of all intracranial infections, with a number of antecedent causes. including 3:
+Subdural empyemas account for approximately 20-33% of all intracranial infections.

 - surgical intervention